The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we presented \gls{CNP}, an efficient algorithm for computing Nash equilibria in \glspl{SG}, a large class of non-cooperative games where players solve nonconvex optimization problems.
-We showed that nonconvex \glspl{SG} admit equivalent convex formulations where the players' feasible sets are the closure of the convex hulls of their original nonconvex feasible regions.
-Starting from this result, we designed \gls{CNP}, a cutting-plane algorithm to compute exact \glspl{MNE} in \glspl{SG} or certify their non-existence.
-We defined the concept of \emph{game approximation} and employed it through \gls{CNP} by building an increasingly accurate sequence of convex approximations converging to an equilibrium or a certificate of its non-existence.
-Our algorithm is exact, problem-agnostic, and exhibits solid computational performance.
+In this work, we presented \gls{CNP}, a practically-efficient algorithm for computing Nash equilibria in \glspl{SG}, a large class of non-cooperative games where players solve nonconvex optimization problems.
+We showed that nonconvex \glspl{SG} admit equivalent convex formulations where the players' feasible sets are the convex hulls of their original nonconvex feasible regions.
+Starting from this result, we designed \gls{CNP}, a cutting-plane algorithm to compute \glspl{MNE} for polyhedrally-representable \glspl{SG} or certify their non-existence.
+We defined the concept of \emph{game approximation}, and we employed it through \gls{CNP} by building an increasingly accurate sequence of convex approximations converging to an equilibrium or a certificate of its non-existence.
+Our algorithm is general and exhibits solid computational performance.
 Although \gls{CNP} is a general-purpose algorithm, we also demonstrated how to tailor it to exploit the structure of specific classes of games.
+In addition, we also provided a series of insights into the relationships between equilibria, approximations, and approximated equilibria.

 Given the generality of our algorithm, we prudently believe improvement opportunities lie ahead.
 We hope our contribution can inspire future methodological development in equilibria computation in nonconvex games.
 Among those, we foresee an extension of our methodology beyond the assumption of polyhedral representability.
 Finally, as Nash equilibria play a pivotal role in designing and regulating economic markets, we hope our algorithm will enable economists and optimizers to design complex markets stemming from sophisticated economic models.